 Ambergris Caye is the biggest of the offshore keys and a great place to stay if you wish to base yourself in a resort within easy reach of Belize's barrier reef.
 The many marine parks here mean that fishing restrictions are in place in several areas.
 Also there are a number of different ecosytems to be found here so the species variety is wider than may be found elsewhere in Belize.

-With its sandy streets, brightly coloured signages and friendly people, Ambergris Caye has a distinctively Caribbean feel to it and it's a fun place.
-40 km long and just 2 km wide in places, it is home to a surprising amount of flora and fauna, both above and below the water.
+With its sandy streets, brightly colored signage and friendly people, Ambergris Caye has a distinctively Caribbean feel to it and it's a fun place.
+25 miles (40 km) long and less than a mile (2 km) wide in places, it is home to a surprising amount of flora and fauna, both above and below the water.
 Some locals have even reported seeing jaguars here, but then the local rum is very cheap and strong ...

-With a good selection of bars, restaurants and nightlife in San Pedro, a multitude of beaches and accommodation options, lots of activities and the barrier reef running the entire length of the island, it's a very popular place with both the young and the more sensible, and the ideal base for a holiday in Belize with a few days of diving.
+With a good selection of bars, restaurants and nightlife in the small main town of San Pedro, a multitude of beaches and accommodation options, lots of activities, and the barrier reef running the entire length of the island, it's a very popular place with both the young and the more sensible, and the ideal base for a vacation in Belize with a few days of scuba diving.

 Whichever option you choose, stays of 5+ days are ideal as there are over 30 different dive sites to visit.
 Packages normally include accommodation (either half board package or breakfast only basis), diving and transfers from San Pedro Airport.

-If you plan on on staying in Belize before or after your Ambergris Caye diving vacation, you will find a range of choices at Agoda, our affiliated hotel reservation specialists:
+If you plan on staying in Belize before or after your Ambergris Caye diving vacation, you will find a range of choices at hotelscombined.com, our affiliated hotel reservation specialists:

 All bookings are backed up by their 'Low Price Guarantee' to ensure you get the best value for money.
 You can also book now and pay later.
 Most resorts only have a small number of rooms, so book early to avoid disappointment!

 Like most of Belize, Ambergris Caye has a sub-tropical climate.
-The northern hemisphere summer months are the warmest, with temperatures ranging between 24-32°C (75-90F).
-During the northern hemisphere winter months the temperature drops to 16-27°C (60-80F).
+The northern hemisphere summer months are the warmest, with temperatures ranging between 75-90°F (24-32°C).
+During the northern hemisphere winter months the temperature drops to 60-80°F (16-27°C).
 The dry season is between January and May, when the weather is warm and sunny.
 The rainy season is between June and December, but these are usually squalls and rainfall rarely lasts for long periods.

 Along with the fantastic diving at Ambergris Caye, there's plenty to do and see here.
 For the nature lover, bird watching is becoming more and more popular with over 200 species of birds recorded, including the endangered black catbird, roseate spoonbills, pelicans, hummingbirds and parakeets.
 This is because the east coast of the island is made up of creeks and lagoons with mangrove swamps that provide natural sanctuary to wildlife.